Pain In Sacroiliac Joint In Pregnancy

 Sacroiliac Joint Pain in Pregnancy: Understanding the Discomfort

 The sacroiliac (SI) joint is where the sacrum (the triangular bone at the base of the spine) meets the ilium (the largest bone in the pelvis) on either side.
-These joints play a crucial role in supporting the upper body's weight and distributing it to the legs.
+Which means these joints play a crucial role in supporting the upper body's weight and distributing it to the legs.
 They also provide shock absorption during movement.
 Though they don't have a wide range of motion, even slight dysfunction in these joints can lead to significant pain and discomfort, especially during pregnancy.

 Comprehensive Overview of Sacroiliac Joint Pain

-To fully grasp the issue of sacroiliac joint pain, it's essential to delve into the definitions, scientific foundations, and historical context.
+To fully grasp the issue of sacroiliac joint pain, it's essential to dig into the definitions, scientific foundations, and historical context.
 This provides a solid basis for understanding its causes, symptoms, and effective management strategies.

 Definition and Anatomy

 The sacroiliac joints are strong, weight-bearing joints stabilized by a network of ligaments.
 Their primary function is to connect the spine to the pelvis and lower limbs, transmitting forces between the upper and lower body.
 These joints are synovial joints, meaning they have a small amount of movement and are lubricated by synovial fluid.
-However, their range of motion is limited, typically only a few millimeters in any direction.
+Still, their range of motion is limited, typically only a few millimeters in any direction.
 This stability is crucial for maintaining proper posture and balance.

 Hormonal and Biomechanical Changes During Pregnancy